Top Free Things to Do this Summer

 With 22 miles of beautiful sandy beaches, you can take your pick between Sebastian and Vero Beach.
 You can also choose the type of beach – quiet and secluded or family friendly with restrooms and a playground nearby?
 The choice is yours!
 No matter what you choose, the beach and beach parking is free.

 2. Experience Sea Turtle Nesting Season

 Indian River County is known for its busy sea turtle nesting season, running from March through October.
 By mid-summer, some of the baby sea turtles are beginning to hatch.
 You may stumble upon this on your own.
-Or, you can join the Indian River County Coastal Division for one of their free sea turtle releases or turtle digs!
-Nesting tours are also offered at Sebastian Inlet State Park in June and July.
+Or, you can join Coastal Connections for one of their free sea turtle releases or turtle digs!
 These tours aren’t free but proceeds are used towards a good cause – the turtles!

 3. Paddle the Indian River Lagoon

 The Indian River Lagoon is the longest barrier island complex in the United States.
 The 156-mile lagoon consists of three smaller lagoons and is thick with biodiversity.
 From the trees and shoreline outlining the lagoon to the water itself – over 2,000 unique plants and animals call the lagoon home!
 You can see some of this diversity for yourself just by walking the shores, hanging out in the shallow water or traversing the lagoon via paddleboard, kayak or boat.
 Spot birds, manatees, dolphins, and other wildlife while taking your own tour of the lagoon.